 index = 5 string = 'g' while index > 3: index -= 1 if index == 3: continue string += 'o' else: string += 'd' print(string)

-The integer variable “index” is initialized with the integer value 5.
-The string variable “string” is initialized with the character ‘g’.
+index is initialized with the integer value 5.
+The string variable

 The interesting twist in the puzzle is that there is an “else” branch of the while loop!
 This is a nice little Python trick that is not very well known: the else branch is executed if the loop terminates because the loop condition is not met anymore.
 The alternative would be a “forced” termination of the loop from within the body using the “break” statement.